 The lamb we sell at Meat N' Bone comes from hand-selected family farmers and ranchers.
 Our lambs are born and humanely raised without the use of artificial growth hormones and animal bi-products.

-Our lambs are USDA Choice grade and hand-selected to meet our standards for proper finish, weight and age.
+Our lambs are USDA inspected and hand-selected to meet our standards for proper finish, weight and age.
 Artisan butchers hand-process our fresh lambs daily to exacting specifications.